 |Yeah – I don’t think my friend will appreciate me adding neon sprinkles to her moment.|

-This leads to the creative conundrum – How to do compact a year’s worth of happenings into a few 12x12 pages?
+This leads to the creative conundrum – How do you compact a year’s worth of happenings into a few 12x12 pages?

 To start, home printing requires the same equipment seen in the N is for NEGATIVES and PHOTO STORAGE post.
-There a lot scanner/printer combination machines that you can buy for $80.00, and printer only for around $30.00.
+There a lot of scanner/printer combination machines that you can buy for $80.00, and printer-only options for around $30.00.